knative/docs/serving/samples/helloworld-kotlin/README.md

    * Automatically scale your pods up and down (including to zero active pods).

-4. To find the IP address for your service, use `kubectl get service knative-ingressgateway -n istio-system` to get the ingress IP for your cluster.
+4. To find the IP address for your service, use `kubectl get service knative-ingressgateway --namespace istio-system` to get the ingress IP for your cluster.
 If your cluster is new, it may take sometime for the service to get assigned an external IP address.

     ```shell
-    kubectl get service knative-ingressgateway -n istio-system
+    kubectl get service knative-ingressgateway --namespace istio-system
     ```
     ```shell
     NAME                     TYPE           CLUSTER-IP     EXTERNAL-IP      PORT(S)                                      AGE